isklad/egon-api-documentation/README.md

 - Description of output parameters and their values
 - Sample Response

-The isklad.eu project is constantly developing and the set of methods is being continuously complemented by other new services.
-For this reason, the most up-to-date version of this documentation, which is provided by your isklad.eu merchant, is necessary to implement.
+The isklad.com project is constantly developing and the set of methods is being continuously complemented by other new services.
+For this reason, the most up-to-date version of this documentation, which is provided by your isklad.com merchant, is necessary to implement.

 ## Subscribe for future changes ![recommended](assets/images/recommended.png)